Khoeckman/canvasParticles/README.md

 ### Update options on the fly

-**Note:** Options changed after the initial class construction without using a setter are not validated.
+**Note:** The new option values are not validated, except for the options with a setter.
 Assigning invalid values will lead to unexpected behavior and system errors.

 #### Using setter

-The following options have dedicated setters that must be used to update their values:
+These options require dedicated setters to ensure proper integration.

 - options.background
 - options.mouse.connectDistMult